-how to refinish an old dresser
+how to paint an antique dresser without sanding

 Paint is amazing.

-Well at least after you have done all of the prep work!
+A few coats of paint can transform a piece so quickly.
+Well, at least after you have done all of the prep work!

-how to prep furniture for paint
+step one: prep furniture for paint

-All he needed was a good shop vac-ing and a good cleaning with Simple green and water.
+All he needed was a good shop vac-ing and a good cleaning with Simple Green and water.

 Then he was ready to paint!

 You can always take a moment here to scuff up the existing surface of your dresser to help the paint adhere to the dresser.
 The finish on this dresser was in good shape, so it wasn’t necessary.
 If your dresser has a really dark color, heavy scent, or an inconsistent finish, it’s also worth it to add a coat or two of a high-quality primer before adding your new color.

 If your dresser has any deep scratches or gouges, take a minute to fill in those marks with wood filler and sand them smooth before painting.